 We can describe Graham's number with an enormous stack of these up-arrows.

 It's easiest to think of this as an iterative process.
 We start at the bottom with g1=3↑↑↑↑3 and then creating the second row (call it g2) by having two threes separated by g1 up-arrows.
 Then g3 is two threes separated by g2 up-arrows, and so on, until g64 is Graham's number.
 The only one of these numbers that I can hope to describe a little bit is g1=3↑↑↑↑3.
 Peeling the onion of up-arrow notation, we have 3↑↑↑↑3=3↑↑↑(3↑↑↑3).
 So far so good.
-The thing in parentheses, 3↑↑↑3, is 3↑↑(3↑↑3)=333, which is over 7.5 trillion.
-So to get g1, we have to do "↑↑" to 3 over 7.5 trillion times.
+The thing in parentheses, 3↑↑↑3, is 3↑↑(3↑↑3), which is a stack of over 7.5 trillion 3s.* So to get g1, we have to do "↑↑" to 3 over 7.5 trillion times.
 It boggles the mind!
 Check out Wikipedia if you'd like to see some more details about the magnitude of g1.
 (Warning: your brain might explode.)
 I can't even describe how large the first layer is, and each layer grows much more quickly than the last.
 The final number is totally beyond comprehension.

 The origin of Graham's number is one of those slightly legendary math stories.
 In 1977, Martin Gardner wrote, "In an unpublished proof, [mathematician Ronald] Graham has recently established ... a bound so vast that it holds the record for the largest number ever used in a serious mathematical proof."
 Graham had worked on a fairly complicated question about combinatorics.
 But Graham's number doesn't actually appear in the published proof of his result.
 The number he used was quite a bit smaller.
 In a Google+ post, John Baez describes both the combinatorics problem Graham was working on and where the number came from.
 He writes,